Norwae/steam_owner_switcher/README.md

 Check a few things:
 * /opt/steamlib exists?
 If you want it somewhere else, set STEAM_LIBRARY_ROOT in the unit file
 * Is your co-nerd in the users group?
 Add them.
 If you want a dedicated group, you can set STEAM_GROUP_NAME in the unit file
 * Does anything crash (`systemctl status`)?
-If so, give that a good luck and submit a PR.
+If so, give that a good look and submit a PR.